Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 14) ROPING BODIES:

-*a) All Corporation Personnel should not rope more than one body at a given time.*
+*a) All Galactic Goofs should not rope more than one body at a given time.*

 *i) Engineering Personnel may rope more than 1 body for the purposes of discarding it.*